-One of the greatest loves of my life is reading: Agatha Christie Mysteries, historical non-fiction, Dean Koontz, Nicholas Sparks, Shakespeare, Cookbooks, health and fitness books, etc. But the type of book I’d walk three miles in sensible shoes to get my hands on would be a biography.
-I read my first one, about Harriet Tubman, in Grade School, and I have been deliriously hooked ever since.
+One of the greatest loves of my life is reading: Agatha Christie Mysteries, historical non-fiction, Cookbooks, health and fitness books, etc. But the type of book I’d walk three miles in sensible shoes to get my hands on would be a biography.
+I read my first biography, about a personal heroine Harriet Tubman, in Grade School, and I have been deliriously hooked on biographies and autobiographies since.

 When you read about the life of someone who is no longer with us, it’s as though they are being given the chance to live again.
 Their voice can once again be heard and their emotions can be felt as though they were being felt for the first time.
 By reading about their lives, we get to walk along with them in their steps and see the world through their eyes.

 Some of the most fascinating biographies and auto-biographies are the ones from the Golden Age of Hollywood….
 Hollywood Yesterday.
 A day really doesn’t seem complete to me unless I’ve spent time with someone from this time on the pages of a great biography and/or watching them in their element in a great old movie or television classic.

 Years ago, while reading a Lucille Ball biography (love her, love her, love her), I realized how many priceless stories lie within these books.
 So, the idea for Hollywood Yesterday was born.

 Hollywood Yesterday is, at its heart, my tribute to both Classic Hollywood and Classic TV.
 More importantly it’s a tribute to the men and women who have, through the years, entertained us, made us laugh, made us smile, and made us feel emotions we didn’t even know we had.

 Like everyone, I have my own particular favorites when it comes to the stars of Old Hollywood and Classic TV but I plan to devote time and space to everyone’s favorites, not just my own.

 I will, no doubt, have to remind myself of this from time to time!